 Read our guide the best time to visit Uruguay for all the details!

 How long do I need to visit Uruguay?

 Unlike many South American countries, Uruguay is quite small in size so travelling between the main attractions doesn’t take much time.
-We spent a total of 10 weeks in Uruguay over 2 visits but we did a house sit for 4 of them.
+We’ve spent a total of 15 weeks in Uruguay over 3 visits.
 It’s easy to see all Uruguay’s highlights in 3 or 4 weeks – 2 if you want to pick up the pace.

 Is it safe to travel in Uruguay?

 While crime rates may not worry us on paper, we’re still sensible.
-You should err on the side of caution in big cities.
+You should err on the side of caution in big cities, especially Montevideo.
 Camp responsibly and take care of your personal belongings.